Open Language and Knowledge for Citizens (OLKi)

 Why would this federated platform be more ethical than others ?

 The topology of the platform by itself of course does not guarantee an ethical usage of the data; but it helps to achieve this goal.
-First, it is important to clarify that we do believe language data acquisition and processing is valuable for the progress of research as well as for improving the quality of life of citizens, and sometimes even life itself.
-But just like any technology, it may both be used wisely and responsively or be harmful.
+First, it is important to clarify that we do believe language data acquisition and processing is valuable for the progress of research as well as for improving the quality of life of citizens.
+But just like any technology, it may both be used wisely or in harmful ways.

 The key assets of the OLKi platform with regard to ethics and privacy are: